 - Develop an action plan for reducing clutter

-- Understand methods for reducing electronic and paper mail
+- Understand methods for reducing electronic mail

 - Write SMART goals and explain their benefit

 - Begin implementing goals created during the session

 - Setting short and long term S.M.A.R.T. goals and objectives

 - Integrating a productivity system that works for you

 - Applying these goals to your task system